Bumble Bee Behavior: Surprising Capabilities of Small Brains

 Some Unexpected Discoveries

 Like all insects, bumble bees have small brains with a much simpler appearance than a human's.
 Researchers have discovered that despite these facts the insects have some surprising mental abilities.
 Experimental evidence indicates that bumble bees have the ability to solve quite complex problems, generally after receiving training by humans or after observing other bees solving the problems.
 They can pull a ball along a path and into a goal.
 They can also pull an inaccessible disk towards them with a string.
 The insects learn from one another and may have a rudimentary culture.
-They may even experience optimism.
+They may even experience a sensation resembling optimism.

 The terms bumble bee (or bumblebee), humble bee (or humblebee), and dumbledore are all names for the same insect.
 The last name is rarely used today and the second name is uncommon.
 Bumble, humble, and dumble all refer to the humming, buzzing, or droning sound made by a bee in flight.